 You Can Help

-- $500 pays for half of a Client Assistance Grant, which help with things such as adaptive equipment, assistive technology, transportation and home or vehicle modifications.
+$500 pays for half of a Client Assistance Grant, which helps with things such as adaptive equipment, assistive technology, transportation and home or vehicle modifications.

 Dollars at Work

-- More then 2,500 people attended one of 10 Family Focus events.
+More than 2,600 people attended one of 10 Family Focus events.

 402-502-3572 | web site | 920 S. 107th Avenue, Suite 302, Omaha, NE 68114